Corey Cusimano

 Mental states and control-based theories of responsibility.

 Cusimano, C., & Goodwin, G.P.
 (2022).
 In T. Nadelhoffer & A. Monroe (eds).
 Advances in Experimental Philosophy of Free Will and Responsibility.
-Preprint
+PDF

 Mental states have represented the strongest challenge to control-based theories of moral responsibility.
 But the data show that people hold others responsible for mental states in a way that vindicates control theories.